- ORGANISER: Master's programme in Global Politics and Communication, University of Helsinki

 TEACHERS AND LECTURERS

-This year we celebrate the publication of the Populist Manifesto (eds Emmy Eklundh and Andy Knott), with some of the authors present, such as Mark Devenney (University of Brighton).
-We will also invite Tomas Marttila (TU Vienna) and will use as the core text of the course the volume edited by him (Discourse, Culture and Organization: Inquiries into Relational Structures of Power, Palgrave Macmillan 2019).
+This year we celebrate the publication of the Populist Manifesto, with some of the authors present, such as Mark Devenney (University of Brighton).
+We will also invite Tomas Marttila (TU Vienna) and will use as a core text of the course the volume edited by him.

 The lecturers come both from the University of Helsinki and abroad.
-All the teachers will demonstrate through their own research how they have used the Laclaudian and performative, cultural approaches to populism and nationalism in their work.
+All the teachers will demonstrate through their own research how they have used the Laclaudian and performative, cultural approaches to populism and nationalism, political economy, visual representations, history and memory, as well as democracy and local activism in their work.

 The course engages with rhetoric-performative and post-foundational thinking and related perspectives of conceptual analysis, such as post-structural discourse theory, interpretive political analysis and discourse theory.
 The broader aim is to learn how to use a theoretical approach in research in social and political sciences.